 The Company evaluates its indefinite-lived intangible assets (i.e., trade names, trademarks, and domain names) for impairment.
 In assessing its indefinite-lived intangible assets for impairment, the Company has the option to first perform a qualitative assessment to determine whether events or circumstances exist that lead to a determination that it is unlikely that the fair value of the indefinite-lived intangible asset is less than its carrying amount.
-If the Company determines that it is unlikely that the fair value of the indefinite-lived intangible asset is less than its carrying amount.
-If the Company determines that it is unlikely that the fair value of an indefinite-lived intangible asset or impairment.
-However, if the Company concludes otherwise or elects not to perform the qualitative analysis the Company determines the fair value of an indefinite-lived intangible asset is less than its carrying value.
-If through this quantitative analysis the Company concludes that the fair value of an indefinite-lived intangible asset is less than its carrying value.
-If through this quantitative analysis the Company concludes that the fair value of an indefinite-lived intangible asset is less than its carrying value, an impairment loss will be recognized for the amount by which the carrying amount exceeds the indefinite-lived intangible asset is fair value.
+If the Company determines that it is unlikely that the fair value of an indefinite-lived intangible asset is less than its carrying amount, the Company is not required to perform any additional tests in assessing the asset for impairment.
+However, if the Company concludes otherwise or elects not to perform the qualitative assessment, then it is required to perform a quantitative analysis to determine if the fair value of an indefinite-lived intangible asset is less than its carrying value.
+If through this quantitative analysis the Company determines the fair value of an indefinite-lived intangible asset exceeds its carrying amount, the indefinite-lived intangible asset is less than its carrying value.
+If through this quantitative analysis the Company determines the fair value of an indefinite-lived intangible asset exceeds its carrying amount, the indefinite-lived intangible asset is less than its carrying value, an impairment loss will be recognized for the amount by which the carrying amount exceeds the indefinite-lived intangible asset's fair value.